merll/docker-map/docs/guide/containers/maps.rst

 * Similarly, ``links`` keys set in :attr:`~dockermap.map.config.ContainerConfiguration.start_options` can override container links derived from :attr:`~dockermap.map.config.ContainerConfiguration.links` with the same name.
   Non-conflicting names merge.
-* Containers marked with ``persistent`` set to ``True`` are treated like attached volumes: They are only started once and not removed during cleanup processes.
+* Containers marked with :attr:`~dockermap.map.config.ContainerConfiguration.persistent` set to ``True`` are treated like attached volumes: They are only started once and not removed during cleanup processes.

 Start and create options can also be set via keyword arguments of :meth:`~dockermap.map.client.MappingDockerClient.create` and :meth:`~dockermap.map.client.MappingDockerClient.start`,